 Australian TV host apologises to Djokovic over ‘offensive, racist’ jibe

-Tennis great refused an on-court interview following ‘insulting and offensive’ comments towards him and Serbian fans.
+The tennis great refused an on-court interview following the ‘insulting and offensive’ comments made towards him and Serbian fans by Tony Jones.

 A leading television presenter has apologised on air to Novak Djokovic after mocking the 24-time Grand Slam winner and Serbian fans at the Australian Open, with Elon Musk and Prime Minister Anthony Albanese among those wading into the dispute.